Looking for something specific? Jump to a section:

 Commentary Outlook & Notes Market-Relevant Events Infrastructure Supply Chart Pack

+A mild winter across the United States combined with strong production in neighboring regions meant basis pricing in the lower Midcontinent (Midcon) had their worst start to a year in at least four years.
 NGPL Midcon Basis is used as a regional benchmark for Lower Midcon gas prices, with the basis spread being the discount or premium to Henry Hub.
-Forward prices for NGPL Midcon are trading at a discount to Hub throughout the next two years, as Lower Midcon prices in general trade at discounts to downstream demand locations in the Midwest or Gulf Coast.
+Forward prices for NGPL Midcon remain at a discount to Hub throughout the next two years, as Lower Midcon prices in general trade at discounts to downstream demand locations in the Midwest or Gulf Coast.
 The reason for this is that the Midcon is situated in between sources of supply and demand, while also having a substantial amount of production.
 At times of strong weather-driven demand during peak winter, prices may rise above Henry Hub, encouraging more gas to remain in the region.

 Commentary